 Best BJJ Gi for Beginners

-Starting at around $82, the Fuji Gi uniform is a great starter Gi for people who are looking for a cheap option that will last.
+Starting at around $82, the Fuji All-Around Gi is a great starter to mid-level Gi for people who are looking for a cheap option that will last.

 The single wave Gi is much softer than the pearl weave counterparts, which make them feel softer and more comfortable when you put them on.

 For the price point under $100, you can’t complain too much about this Gi.
-The extra reinforced seams ensure that this Gi will last you.
+The extra reinforced seams ensure that this Gi will last you for years

 Best Competition Gi

-This Gi uses a Carioca Weave that has no seems on the back of the Gi and is one piece construction of the Gi.
-The collar and pants of the Gi are made from a rip stop material, to ensure that it doesn’t tear during hard use.
+This Gi uses a Carioca Weave that has no seams on the back of the Gi and is one piece construction of the Gi.
+The collar and pants of the Gi are made from a rip-stop material, to ensure that it doesn’t tear during hard use.

 This is a great option for people looking to buy an additional Gi to add to their collection.
 It is the perfect Gi for training or competition and is very comfortable to wear.